Broadband physical layer cognitive radio with an integrated photonic processor for blind source separation: BSS problem and algorithm

-For a given mixing matrix $\mathbf{H}$, to retain the signal of interest and eliminate the rest, the mixtures are weighted and summed, with weights represented by each column of the inverse matrix $\mathbf{H^{-1}}$.
-A bank of tunable optical filters, an MRR weight bank as an on-chip signal processor, can perform linear weighted addition of input signals.
+For a given mixing matrix $\mathbf{H}$, to separate each signal component requires the mixtures to be weighted and summed with weights represented by each column of the inverse matrix $\mathbf{H^{-1}}$.
+This operation can be implemented with a set of two MRR weight banks acting as an on-chip signal processor.
+Retaining the signal of interest and eliminating the other one utilizes one of the two columns, which requires only one weight bank.
 As shown in Fig. \ref{fig:schematic}a-c, the MRR weight bank consists of several microring resonators with slightly different radii; each has a Lorentzian-shaped transmission profile (as shown in Fig. \ref{fig:schematic}c) centered at different wavelengths.
 Each MRR is equipped with a metal heater to allow thermo-optic displacement of the center wavelength by varying the current applied \cite{mrrcntr_16}.
 The MRR weight bank independently weights the laser amplitudes of different wavelengths.
 The sum of all optical powers can be obtained by a balanced photodetector (BPD) at the output.
 Utilizing this ability of weighted addition, we develop a photonic BSS algorithm, which follows a pipeline consisting of three steps, including principal component analysis (PCA) \cite{pca_19}, whitening, and independent component analysis (ICA) (See details in Ref. \cite{bss_20}).
-Essentially, a constrained Nelder-Mead iterative algorithm \cite{algm_00} is carried out that performs a projection-pursuit of the mixtures to search the optimized weighting vectors.
+For carrying out these analyses, an iterative algorithm is preferred because of its simplicity in that only one vector needs to be commanded to the MRR weight bank in each step.
+Essentially, a constrained Nelder-Mead algorithm \cite{algm_00} is carried out that performs an iterative projection-pursuit of the mixtures to search the optimized weighting vectors.
 The goal is to find the mixture that outputs a weighted addition ($\Sigma w_i s_i, w_i \in [-1,1], i\in[1,2\cdots N]$, $N$ is the number of the mixtures) with maximal variance (the second-order statistic) for PCA and the maximal non-Gaussianity (the fourth-order statistic or kurtosis) for ICA.